High dose (or conditioning) treatment for ALL includes high doses of chemotherapy. You might also have radiotherapy or targeted cancer drugs, or both.

 Having high dose treatment

-Having stem cells or bone marrow
+Having the stem cells

 Being in isolation